MrSinaMaleki/Self-documented-concepts/Django/REST/main.md

 ## Django REST Framework

+**Main Topics**
+1. Serialization
+2. Requests and responses
+3. Class Based views
+4. Authentication and permissions
+5. Relationships and hyperlinked APIs
+6. Viewsets and router
+7. Generic Views

 **Django REST framework is a powerful and flexible toolkit for building Web APIs.**

 Some reasons you might want to use REST framework:
-1. The Web browsable API is a huge usability win for your developers.
+* The Web browsable API is a huge usability win for your developers.
-2. Authentication policies including packages for OAuth1a and OAuth2.
+* Authentication policies.
-3. Serialization that supports both ORM and non-ORM data sources.
+* Serialization that supports both ORM and non-ORM data sources.
-4. Customizable all the way down - just use regular function-based views if you don't need the more powerful features.
+* Customizable all the way down - just use regular function-based views if you don't need the more powerful features.
-5. Extensive documentation, and great community support.
+* Extensive documentation, and great community support.
-6. Used and trusted by internationally recognised companies including Mozilla, Red Hat, Heroku, and Eventbrite.
+* Used and trusted by internationally recognised companies including Mozilla, Red Hat, Heroku, and Eventbrite.

 ---
 **Requirements**